 How is customer support trained regarding the technical details of your crane trucks?

 Have you had any major complaints from customers?
 How did you handle the issues?

 How long have you served operators in my industry?

-What product or service recommendations do you have for my specific needs?
+What recommendations do you have for my specific needs?

 What industry do you most commonly supply this product for?